This post may contain affiliate links. Please read my disclosure for more info.

 4. TopCashBack (US): Receive free cashback on your shopping at over 3,000 stores!
 Join TopCashBack Now.

-5. Caddle (Canada): Get free cash-back on your everyday purchases, plus get paid to answer short survey and watch videos.
-Join Caddle Now (+$1 signup bonus).
+5. Caddle (Canada): Get free cash-back on your everyday purchases, plus get paid to answer short surveys and watch videos.
+Join Caddle Now (+$1 signup bonus with promo code ENOCH48192).

 21 Practical Ways To Save Money On Groceries And Other Shopping